Igoorx/godfield-flash/README.md

 127.0.0.1 freefightprivate.godfield.net
 ```

-<i>Be aware: You should remove them later, otherwise you will not be able to reach the official God Field anymore.</i>
+*Note: Be sure to remove these entries later; otherwise, you will be unable to reach the official God Field site.*

-After that, run `webserver.py` from `client-files` folder and `server.py` from `server-src` folder.
+Next, execute the script `webserver.py` in the `client-files` folder.
+To execute the script `server.py` in the `server-src` folder, run the command `server.py --ws` if you are okay with using the Ruffle emulator; otherwise, run `server.py` directly.

 You're now ready to open the game!
-Just open the link `http://www.godfield.net/en.html` in a browser that still supports Flash.
-Alternatively you can use the [Flash Projector](https://fpdownload.macromedia.com/pub/flashplayer/updaters/32/flashplayer_32_sa.exe), just open it and press CTRL+O, a window should appear, in this window you just have to input `http://www.godfield.net/game/godfield.swf` in the `Location` text field and press the button `OK`.
+Simply navigate to `http://www.godfield.net/en.html` in your web browser, and the game should run using Ruffle.
+If you prefer to use Adobe Flash Player, you can navigate to `http://www.godfield.net/og_en.html` in a browser that still supports it.
+Alternatively, you can use the [Flash Projector](https://fpdownload.macromedia.com/pub/flashplayer/updaters/32/flashplayer_32_sa.exe).
+Just run the executable and press CTRL+O; a window should appear.
+In this window, just input `http://www.godfield.net/game/godfield.swf` in the `Location` text field and click `OK`.

 ## Remarks